ymollard/ros2-course-slides/exercises.md

 # Exercise 4: RMW Bridge to TCP/IP, MQTT or WS

-Setup a PoC that demonstrate a bidirectionnal communication between the RMW and a MQTT or TCP/IP or WebSocket.
+Setup a PoC that demonstrates a bidirectionnal communication between the RMW and a MQTT or TCP/IP or WebSocket device.

 You can cover: topics, service calls, action services (e.g. Nav2 goal)